Medical Receptionist: Employment Info & Career Requirements

 Employment Outlook and Salary

-Aspiring medical receptionists will find strong demand for their services, according to the BLS, which projected job growth of 14% between 2012 and 2022 for all receptionists, including those in the medical field.
+The BLS projected job growth of 10% between 2014 and 2024 for all receptionists, including those in the medical field.
 This job growth is faster than the average for all other occupations and means that medical receptionists can find good job opportunities, especially if they are well-versed in computer technology.

 Although some general phone and clerical duties are similar to that of a medical receptionist, medical secretaries also perform more complex tasks, such as medical records management, communicating with labs and hospitals, transcription of doctor notes, insurance billing, and preparing reports.
 Entering this occupation requires a high school diploma and some knowledge of medical terminology and procedures.
 Some of this knowledge can be obtained from college courses, but most training will occur on-the-job.
-The BLS predicts that the employment of all secretaries and administrative assistants will grow by 12% between 2012 and 2022.
-In May of 2012, it also determined that medical secretaries earned an average of $32,670 per year.
+The BLS predicts that the employment of all secretaries and administrative assistants will grow by 3% between 2014 and 2024.
+As of May 2015, it also reported that medical secretaries earned an average of $34,330 per year.

 For those who desire a job with basic clinical duties in addition to administrative tasks, becoming a medical assistant could be a good career option.
 Medical assistants take vitals, set up exam rooms, assist with examinations, schedule tests and prepare laboratory samples.
 In some cases, they may also administer injections and draw blood.
 A high school diploma and specialized training is usually all that is required to qualify for employment.
 However, many employers often prefer to hire candidates who have completed an accredited certificate program at a community college or technical school.
-Based on projections from the BLS, almost 163,000 new medical assistant jobs will be created from 2012-2022.
-The average annual compensation for these workers in 2012 was $30,550.
+Based on projections from the BLS, 138,900 new medical assistant jobs will be created from 2014-2024, resulting in a 23% growth rate.
+The average annual compensation for these workers in 2015 was $31,910.